Ornge's Board of Directors

 Annelind Wakegijig

 Dr. Annelind Wakegijig is a Family Physician and currently Lead Physician at the Baawaating Family Health Team on the Batchewana First Nation, Ontario.
-Dr. Wakegijig has worked exclusively across northern Ontario providing primary care through office, hospital and emergency department settings.
+Dr. Wakegig has worked exclusively across northern Ontario providing primary care through office, hospital and emergency department settings.
 She is keenly aware of the challenges of working in rural and remote communities.

 Dr. Wakegijig obtained her Medical Doctorate at the University of Alberta in 1997, and went on to complete her Residency in Family Medicine in Sudbury, Ontario.
 Throughout her career, Dr. Wakegijig, has maintained a very strong connection to her cultural heritage and is often willing to share the teachings of the Medicine Wheel with colleagues and learners.